btcpayserver/btcpayserver-doc/Altcoins.md

 # Altcoins

 Bitcoin is the only focus of the project and its core developers.
-However, support is implemented for several altcoins:
+However, opt in integrations for several altcoins maintained by altcoins community is implemented for several altcoins:

 * Bitcoin Gold (BTG)
 * Bitcoin Plus (XBC)